inflatebot/chatterbox-TTS-cli-api/README.md

 This is a dirty hack of dogarrowtype's [Spark-TTS-cli-api](https://github.com/dogarrowtype/Spark-TTS-cli-api) which drops in ResembleAI's [Chatterbox](https://github.com/resemble-ai/chatterbox) in its place.
-It should more or less work exactly the same, and you can read its readme here (TODO: put a hotlink here), and should for setup instructions.
+It should more or less work exactly the same, so check its readme for installation instructions.

 ### Some notes: